 Star Wars is one of the most recognized movies of all time, and CoverGirl is a household name in beauty.
 That’s why the two brands came together in 2015 to promote the release of “Episode VII The Force Awakens.”

-Their idea was simple: create a beauty line that will get younger women excited about the new film, while also offering CoverGirl large exposure.
+Their idea was simple.
+Create a beauty line that will get younger women excited about the new film, while also offering CoverGirl large exposure.
+The famous makeup artist Pat McGrath created a light side and dark side line that was easily recognizable by fans.

+It was promoted on social media, including Instagram where it amassed over 10,000 likes and hundreds of comments.
 Since Star Wars related content was booming at the time, it also allowed CoverGirl to take advantage of the trend to bring more awareness to their business.

 Main takeaways: